WonderNetwork/locale-testing-demo/saucelabs/README.md

 $ ./sauce_connect.sh telaviv london
 ```

-The demos here use the Albquerque, Tel Aviv and Vancouver WonderProxy servers,
+The demos here use the Albquerque, Tel Aviv, and Vancouver WonderProxy servers,
 so you'll need three tunnels:

 ```